-- 4.4.9 Consistent with London Plan policy H6, any deviation from the minimum affordable percentage of habitable rooms not consistent with the required tenure mix and other policy requirements consistent with the fast-track approach will need to be fully justified through a policy compliant viability assessment. - 4.4.10 Where viability impacts are so great that a reduction in percentage of affordable housing that can be achieved on site is below that required for the fast-track approach, the council will seek to pursue the preferred tenure split set out in policy.
-It views the delivery of more affordable tenures that would meet needs (social rent and London Affordable Rent) as a greater priority than achieving a potentially higher percentage of affordable housing on site that places greater emphasis on intermediate tenures.
-Some developers nevertheless seek to increase the overall headline affordable homes percentage delivered on their site above the London Plan threshold levels through the provision of more intermediate tenure dwellings.
-In these cases, the council will seek a scheme which greater prioritises genuinely affordable rents, even if this results in the overall headline percentage of affordable justifiably reducing. - 4.4.11 London Plan Policy H11 sets out a requirement for 30% of the affordable dwellings within a build to rent scheme to be at London Living Rent levels.
+- 4.4.11 London Plan Policy H11 sets out a requirement for 30% of the affordable dwellings within a build to rent scheme to be at London Living Rent levels.
 The other 70% is for boroughs to identify, taking account of needs and viability.
 The Council will seek to achieve 100% London Living Rent equivalents, or lower.
 Similar to affordable housing delivered from qualifying mainstream housing developments, it will prioritise affordable housing that meets priority needs (cheaper forms of rent) where the fast-track approach is not being pursued.
 For schemes where affordable is below threshold levels it will as a minimum seek 70% of the affordable provided as London Living Rent equivalent.
 The Local Plan Viability Study will be undertaken to assess the achievability of this approach. - 4.4.12 In relation to intermediate housing tenures, the Council would welcome affordable solutions, such as community led housing or self-build/custom build housing, which can offer a genuine alternative mechanism for delivering new affordable homes.
 Where these types of solutions however potentially undermine the delivery of its preferred tenure mix, it should not automatically be assumed that this will be acceptable.
 Promoters of such schemes should seek to engage early on with the Council. - 4.4.13 In accordance with national policy and London Plan Policy H4, on major residential developments affordable housing should be provided on site, as part of the emphasis on creating mixed and balanced communities.
 Nevertheless, it might be that in exceptional circumstances financial contributions in lieu of provision of affordable housing on site will be acceptable.
 More detail on when contributions in lieu of on-site provision will be acceptable and how they are calculated is set out in the Mayor's Housing SPG.
 The acceptability of contributions in lieu will be determined on a case-by-case basis in early discussion with the Council.